open-telemetry/opentelemetry-dotnet-instrumentation/docs/design.md

 injected into the application.

 - [**Managed Profiler**](../src/OpenTelemetry.AutoInstrumentation):
-contains the code setting up the OpenTelemetry .NET SDK and configured instrumentations.
+contains the code to set up the OpenTelemetry .NET SDK and configured instrumentations, as well as support code to run and implement bytecode instrumentations.
-Additionally, support code to run and implement bytecode instrumentations.
-Optionally, the code setting-up the OpenTelemetry .NET SDK can be left to the application by setting the environment variable `OTEL_DOTNET_AUTO_LOAD_AT_STARTUP` to `false`.
+Optionally, the code
+setting-up the OpenTelemetry .NET SDK can be left to the application by setting the environment variable `OTEL_DOTNET_AUTO_LOAD_AT_STARTUP` to `false`.